Web Video: The Horribly Slow Murderer with the Extremely Inefficient Weapon

 series, including an "Ask Jack" featuring an interview with the victim, an interactive adventure which cannot be won

 , and a new mini-series called "Ginosaji Vs. Ginosaji".

 This work provides examples of:

 - All Just a Dream: Spoon Wars.
-Even in his dreams, Jack can't fight off the Ginosagi.
+Even in his dreams, Jack can't fight off the Ginosaji.

-- A Mouthful For An Eye: In Spoon Wars, Jack impales the Ginosagi with a lightsaber.
-The Ginosagi then spits a mouthful of black blood into Jack's eyes, blinding him.
+- A Mouthful For An Eye: In Spoon Wars, Jack impales the Ginosaji with a lightsaber.
+The Ginosaji then spits a mouthful of black blood into Jack's eyes, blinding him.

 - Beat Him With a Spoon: The Movie no less

 - The Bad Guy Wins: In all the videos so far.